Value Investing Analytics

 These are the same five factors used in the earlier Custom Research Ensemble.
 The published score is still a transparent weighted mix, but momentum now carries less weight than before.

 The published Final Score stays on a clean 0-1 scale because it is built from percentile-ranked factor inputs.
-The Experimental LightGBM Score also stays on a 0-1 scale by percentile-ranking the model's raw predictions across the current universe.
+The experimental model scores also stay on a 0-1 scale by percentile-ranking the combo score or model predictions across the current universe.

 Why keep an experimental model view